dandemello/https---github.com-dandemello-myblog/content/blog/glorify/index.md

 This has a slight movement, as if you were moving forward on the sky.
 Small detail, but those add up.

 ***Prayers UI:***
-![pic4](./glorifybodyimages/4glorybody.png)

 One of their features let you record a prayer.
 Here’s the design:
+![pic4](./glorifybodyimages/4glorybody.png)

+Once you put your fingers on the blue circles, a candle shows up, making it look like you’re holding a candle.

 ![pic5](./glorifybodyimages/5glorybody.png)

-This was one of the most creative pieces of UI I’ve ever seen - once you put your fingers on the blue circles, a candle shows up, making it look like you’re holding a candle.
+This was one of the most creative pieces of UI I’ve ever seen.
 Although I’m not sure how much people are willing to use this alone, it might be useful to group situations.
 All-in-all, it is just really creative and I was happy to see this.

 ##### 3. **Exclusive Content is King**